find your perfect postgrad program

 However, do not let these issues deter you, if there is a satisfactory answer to each of these problems.
 Undertaking a study related to your own country may be both rewarding and valuable to you, and many postgraduate students do their Masters or Doctoral thesis in this way.

-If your research project is part of a Masters programme, or a taught Doctorate, then you will probably need to get the approval of your tutor or the programme leader for your proposal.
-This will happen part way through the programme, and you will be given details of the timescale for submitting your proposal.
+If your research project is part of a masters program, or a taught Doctorate, then you will probably need to get the approval of your tutor or the program leader for your proposal.
+This will happen part way through the program, and you will be given details of the timescale for submitting your proposal.
 For an MPhil/PhD the proposal will be part of your application to the programme and will be considered carefully in the decision about whether to offer you a place on the course.
 Whatever the timing, though, the proposal will need to include the same sorts of information:

 1 A title.